martijnplaat/ng-pagination-directive/README.md

  This variable defines the total number of pages in your navigation panel:
  - `$scope.totalNrOfPages = 4`

- This variable defines the begin element in the related list of elements.
+ This variable defines the begin element in the related table with elements.
 This beginElement changes when you click on a new navigation page link from the navigation panel.
 Technically, the pagination directive calculates the new beginElement when a new page is requested and returns the outcome back to the controller scope.
 In this example project we use the rangeElements function, with the $scope.beginElement variable as argument, to recalculate the list of elements we show in the table: